 - Pain or discomfort sensation in your chest or both arms that may spread to your neck, jaw, or back.

-It is a specially designed medical procedure intended to continuously supervise the patients’ cardiac condition for the improvement of cardiovascular health.
-Cardiac rehab consists of counseling and training for;
+Cardiac rehab is a specially designed medical procedure intended to continuously supervise the patients’ cardiac condition for the improvement of cardiovascular health.
+It consists of counseling and training for;

 - Required exercises